ThreadsHQ/api-documentation/README.md

 # The Threads API

-The Threads API allows to post threads to forums via a JSON API.
+The Threads API allows you to post threads to channels via a JSON API.

 ## Authentication

-You will be issued an api key and all requests to the API must include this key as a bearer token in the Authorization header e.g. `Authorization: Bearer <your_api_key>`.

 You can create a new API key and find your existing keys at https://trythreads.com/apiKeys

 When you create a new API key, we create a new Bot user for the key.
 The Bot user has the same posting privileges as any member in your organization.

+All requests to the API must include this key as a bearer token in the Authorization header e.g. `Authorization: Bearer <your_api_key>`.

 ## Ping endpoint